Keizaal/Keizaal/installation.md

 ## Support
 ---
-If you run into any issues installing Keizaal, please refer to the [Troubleshooting Guide](https://keiza.al/troubleshooting){:target="_blank" rel="noopener"}.
+If you run into any issues installing Keizaal, please refer to the [Troubleshooting Guide](https://keiza.al/troubleshooting).
 It covers all of the common errors that may occur and will walk you through how to fix them.

-Join [Tate Taylor's community Discord server](https://keiza.al/discord){:target="_blank" rel="noopener"} for individual help and guidance.
+Join [Tate Taylor's community Discord server](https://keiza.al/discord) for individual help and guidance.

 Offical support for modified verions of Keizaal **WILL NOT** be provided.